Michigan Medicaid for Seniors & Long-Term Care

 Michigan's primary alternative to nursing facility placement is the MI Choice Waiver, authorized under Section 1915(c) of the Social Security Act.
 MI Choice serves individuals who meet nursing facility level of care but prefer — and can safely receive — services in a home or community setting.
 MDHHS administers MI Choice through regional waiver agents, often Prepaid Inpatient Health Plans (PIHPs).

-Demand for MI Choice frequently exceeds available waiver slots.
-A waitlist exists in some Michigan regions.
-MDHHS processes requests in the order received; applicants on the waitlist remain in the queue until a slot opens or their condition changes.
+Demand for MI Choice frequently exceeds available waiver slots, and a waitlist exists in some Michigan regions; MDHHS processes requests in the order received.
 Nursing facility placement does not require a waiver slot — it is available to anyone who meets the clinical and financial criteria.

 Spousal protection and estate recovery